 (i) The Japanese Alphabet and Writing System

-The Japanese language has three writing systems to communicate their language on paper.
+The Japanese language has three writing systems that communicate their language on paper.
 Hiragana, Katakana, and Kanji.
 Hiragana and Katakana are syllabaries that each include about 46 characters.

 You use these many characters to represent various words and situations.
 Still, a word in Japanese can often be written in a combination of two scripts (usually Kanji and Hiragana).